PlacidPenguin/PlacidPenguin.github.io/content/children_of_time.md

 ---
 layout: page
-title: Name of the book you read
+title: Children of Time
-bookAuthor: Foo Bar
+bookAuthor: Adrian Tchaikovsky
-author: Your name
+author: Devin LaCrosse
-date: Jan 8 2020
+date: Feb 5 2020
-parentalRating: PG
+parentalRating: PG-13
 ---
 Wow!
 Children of Time is truly amazing.
 I’d describe this as an almost post-apocalyptic space survival with a bit of thriller mixed in.
 Children of Time relies on a fresh set of ideas to build the truly amazing plot.
 The characters have some depth, predictability and are true to themselves.
 One thing I can’t stand in a book/movie is when characters suddenly make a decision that seems obtuse in order to further the plot.
 Children of Time overcomes poor plot planning and rote sci-fi tropes, that other sci-fi books depend on, through fresh new ideas.